Post Doctoral position in muscle biology, Pasteur Institute, Paris

 Location: Our Lab is located at the Developmental and Stem Cell Biology Department at Pasteur Institute, which offers state-of-the-art core facilities and platforms in a highly dynamic and interdisciplinary environment in downtown Paris.

 Profile: The candidate should have a PhD in Life Sciences and interest in studying muscle development and regeneration.
-Prior expertise in muscle biology is not required but practical skills in cell culture, molecular biology, mouse genetics, transcriptomic and image analysis are a plus.
-The candidate should feel comfortable working in English, show autonomy and ability to drive a project, and be able to critically discuss experimental results with colleagues and collaborators.
+Prior expertise in cell culture, molecular biology and mouse genetics are required; transcriptomic and image analysis skills are a plus.
+The candidate will exploit already available snRNA-seq and snATAC-seq datasets and perform in vitro and in vivo validation experiments on existing or newly generated CRISPR/Cas9 mouse models (Collaboration with the Mouse Genetics Engineering Platform).
+The candidate should feel comfortable working in English, show autonomy and ability to drive a project, be able to critically discuss experimental results with colleagues and collaborators, work rigorously and enjoy working within a Team.

-Application: Please send a cover letter describing your relevant work experience and research interests, a CV and two reference letters to email@example.com and firstname.lastname@example.org.
+Application: Please send a cover letter describing your relevant work experience and explaining why you are interested by this position and how you think you fit the project, a CV and the names of two or three referees to firstname.lastname@example.org.
 Funding is expected to be available for 2 years in the first instance, with possibility of extension.
 Salary will be commensurate to previous experience and in line with Pasteur Institute guidelines.
-The candidate will be expected to also apply for independent funding; assistance and mentoring will be provided throughout the application process.